 - Documentation: Consistent tracking helps in monitoring progress and health.

-What milestones should a child reach by Eighteen months?
+What milestones should a child reach by eighteen months?

 Observers can expect enhancements in key language skills, such as the burgeoning ability to form simple words and follow basic instructions.